more

 • Equitable Holdings, Inc. in the sale of its Corporate Solutions life reinsurance subsidiary and related agreement to reinsure a legacy variable annuity block (approximately $12 billion of general account reserves) to Venerable Holdings

-• Equitable Financial Life in the reinsurance to affiliates of Global Atlantic of a 50% quota share of pre-2009 group retirement VA contracts
+• Equitable Holdings in the reinsurance to affiliates of Global Atlantic of a 50% quota share of pre-2009 group retirement VA contracts

 • Guardian Life in its strategic partnership with and minority investment in asset manager, HPS